Skip to Content

 14. Take a refillable water bottle

 Many places in Italy have public drinking fountains and the Amalfi Coast is no exception.
-The water at these places is perfectly safe to drink and is usually surprisingly cold as well.
+Water at these places is perfectly safe to drink and is usually surprisingly cold as well.

 Drinking water fountain on Path of Gods in the Amalfi Coast